Joseph Storey: Building a career

-After graduation from the University of Toronto School of Architecture in 1946, (Note: CBC News article gives his year of graduation as 1947, and the year he founded his practice as 1948.)
+After graduation from the University of Toronto in 1946, (Note: CBC News article gives his year of graduation as 1947, and the year he founded his practice as 1948.)
 Storey worked for one year in Toronto in the office of John Lang Architect.
 (Note: some sources give the name of the firm as John Land Architect) After winning $750 in a Canada Mortgage and Housing Corporation competition, he returned to his hometown of Chatham, and at the age of twenty-four he established the practice of Joseph W. Storey, Architect in the fall of 1947.
 The reputation of the office was quickly established by Storey’s skilled translation of the functional clarity, simplicity, and elegant forms of modernism to the urban form of the then small town of Chatham.

 As Chatham doubled in size over the next twenty-five years, many of its new buildings found their origins in the office of Joe Storey.
 Landmark buildings of Chatham such as the Ursuline Convent, Ursuline Motherhouse Chapel and Ursuline College (1958–1962) the head office of Union Gas (1965, major addition in 1973), the Kent County Courthouse (1949), the Chatham YMCA (1962), Kent County Municipal Building (1967), the Federal Post Office Building (1955), and the Chatham Civic Centre (1975) came from a close-knit dedicated core of talented people brought together by Storey.
 Bob Tyndall, Wally Stewart and Roger Duchene worked with Storey's firm from the early 1950s until Storey’s untimely passing in 1975.
 This team was joined by many other talented people through 1950s, 1960s and 1970s, such as architects and Ontario Association of Architecture members Douglas Hanley, Robert Steele, and James H. Jorden.